You can buy now and pay over time — but be aware of potential fees.

-Luckily, you find the smartphone at Best Buy, which offers up to 36 months deferred interest when you use your My Best Buy® Visa® Card.
+Luckily, you find the smartphone at Best Buy, which offers up to 48 months reduced rate when you use your My Best Buy® Visa® Card.
 You’ll pay no interest when you pay off the entire purchase within the deferred interest period you’re approved for.

 You might choose to pay off the smartphone in equal payments of around $34 a month.
 Then you’ll clear the item’s cost completely by the end of your special-finance period.
 You could also pay any other amount you want during the period, and you’ll accrue no interest so long as you pay off the phone entirely within the promotional period.